 In nearly every whole-world map classified as "conformal",

 a singularity, not

 actually represented conformally, because:

 Consider the polar conic conformal map above on the left; its central pole is nonconformal owing to the fact that a curve around it (green) completes a 254°33' circuit instead of 360° like in the globe, which is represented by the partially transparent oblique azimuthal orthographic map on the right.
-The opposite pole (purple) is the second singularity, necessarily absent on the map.
+The opposite pole (purple) is the second singular point, necessarily absent on the map.
 Everywhere else, the graticule lines intersect at right angles, a necessary but not sufficient condition for conformality.Notice

 Conformal map projections are frequently employed in large-scale applications, and seldom used for continental or world maps (those shown here are included for comparison only), although interruption may alleviate this issue.
 Since no conformal map can be equal-area — most in fact grossly distort dimensions far from the center of the map — conformal projections are almost never applied to thematic and statistical mapping, where comparisons based on size are common.

 Albeit one very important conformal projection is one of the oldest map projections still in use, systematic understanding of requisites and properties of conformality had to wait for the development of sophisticated mathematical tools like differential calculus and complex analysis in the 18th and 19th centuries.
 Conversely, conformal mapping grew into an important branch of modern mathematics.
 It is also a remarkable engineering tool: for instance, since several flow problems can be more easily solved in regular shapes like a circle or a square, a complex region can be conformally mapped to the simple shape, the problem can be solved, then the solution transformed back to the original context via the inverse conformal mapping.